KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 == Changelog ==

+= 1.0.4 =
+* New: Added new widget 'Icon'
+* New: Added new widget 'Icon Group'
+* New: Added new widget 'Video'

 = 1.0.3 =
 * New: Added new widget 'Alert Box'
 * Tweak: Minor default CSS improvements

 = 1.0.2 =
 * New: Added new widget 'Basic Tabs'
-* New: Added field and less variable filters
+* New: Added field and LESS variable filters
 * Tweak: Improved spacer and accordion accessibility

 = 1.0.1 =